 There is also a national helpline specifically for Native American survivors of domestic violence or dating violence, the StrongHearts Native Helpline, 1-844-7NATIVE (1-844-762-8483) Monday through Friday, from 9 am to 5:30 pm CST.
+Indian Health Services also has a protocol for Intimate Partner Violence.

-20. What resources are available for Lesbian, Gay, Bisexual, Trans and Queer (LGBTQ) and Gender-non-conforming (GNC) communities?
+21. What resources are available for Lesbian, Gay, Bisexual, Trans and Queer (LGBTQ) and Gender-non-conforming (GNC) communities?